cchudzicki-ocw-testing/21w.036-spring-2022/content/pages/critical-review.md

 title: Critical Review
 uid: 2c045ca9-30d0-42e0-9120-5a843ee01181
 ---
+Scientific researchers whose findings have direct implications for ordinary citizens are often stymied by the challenges involved in bringing their findings to the general public.
+One traditional strategy has been to rely on magazines like *Scientific American*, the *New Yorker*, and *Discover* or newspapers like the *New York Times*.
+But what about the many ordinary people who do not read these publications or who simply skim the science articles because the vocabulary seems daunting?
+Are there other strategies that might reach a broader or simply a different audience?
+What about the web?
+What about the television networks?
+What about more personal outreach?

+Imagine that several U.S. foundations have joined forces to fund the new Green Media Institute.
+The Institute will be devoted to educating the general public about the environment and environmental issues.
+Its primary task will be to distribute grants to worthy media ventures.
+Before they can open the application process, however, the institute’s staff feels that they need to learn more about some of the media that applicants are likely to select.
+They have turned to several journalists and critics for help in understanding the distinctive strengths and limitations of various media.

+You have been asked to focus on video documentaries (as opposed to audio documentaries and podcasts).
+You want to build a solid foundation for your commentary, so you have chosen to develop your broader insights into video documentary through a careful critical review of two particular documentaries.

+\*\*\*

+To achieve the desired goal of providing broad insights into video documentary as a potentially enlightening educational medium, you must take on the unfamiliar task of analyzing and reviewing two specific documentary productions.
+The only roughly comparable assignment that most of you have completed is a book review.
+In this case, however, you need to educate yourself before you can write your review.
+You will also need to expand the range of features that you consider in your review to include sounds and sights as well as words.
+I have put together a list of documentaries that focus on four topics of interest to environmental scientists.
+All of these documentaries were designed with the intention of engaging and edifying the general public.
+While these materials were originally presented in many different venues, you can now view all of them on the web.
+Pick a couple of topics that intrigue you; then, watch ten minutes or so of the videos associated with those topics before you choose the pair of documentaries that you wish to view in their entirety several times.

+Each of the listed documentaries attempts to bridge the distance between the work of academic scientists and the interests and priorities of the lay public.
+The directors and producers have chosen different strategies, in part because they bring distinctive priorities to their task and in part because they make different assumptions about their audiences.
+As you review the documentaries, try to uncover the producers’ priorities and their assumptions about the audience.
+In other words, what are they trying to accomplish and why have they chosen their particular strategy?
+What happens to the scientific studies as they are translated into a more accessible format?
+To what extent do the documentaries consider the social and political context for environmental issues?

+Remember your intended audience and your intended goal.
+Keep in mind that the folks at the Green Media Institute may not have seen either of the video documentaries that you plan to examine.

 ### Pre-draft exercise #1

 1. Identify the pair of documentaries that you plan to examine in your critical review.